 Most weeknights are not about pulling out all the stops.
 You’re probably cooking dinner from the almost-expired ingredients in your fridge, or looking to plan something casual.
 In the latter case, you need a place where you won’t have to wait for a table, dress up, or pay a ton of money.
 Whether you’re solo, on a low-key date, or getting your friends together for some midweek group therapy, our guide will help you pick the perfect spot.

 This Mexican place in Capitol Hill has a lot going for it.
 Whether you’re by yourself or out with your entire Dungeons & Dragons campaign, you should be able to get a table with no wait.
 The tortilla chips are fried fresh when you order them, and they’re also free and unlimited, as is the salsa bar.
-(But don’t fill up on chips, because the non-chip food is delicious, too.)
+(But don’t fill up on chips, because the non-chip food is delicious.)
 Somehow, not everyone in Seattle has caught on to this place’s greatness yet, which only means more braised pork and spicy shrimp for us.
 And you.

-While the wait for Frelard’s New York-style pizza is nuts on the weekends, on a random Tuesday, it’s pretty easy to find a big wooden table inside right away.
+While the wait for Frelard’s New York-style pizza is nuts on the weekends, on a Tuesday night, it’s pretty easy to find a big wooden table inside right away.
 If your baggy-eyed friend who has four kids and desperately needs to get out of the house shows up without a sitter, there’s even a play area where the kids can amuse themselves while you enjoy your charcuterie, pizza, and wine.

 Mean Sandwich is like a classic deli with a slight twist.
 There’s a corned beef sandwich with mustard and cabbage, but also some fresh mint.
 And a chicken cutlet sandwich with provolone, but buffalo mayo instead of tomato sauce.
 There are chips, too, but they’re actually fried potato skins.
 Grab a booth with friends, and be sure to get a bread pudding (made with day-old sandwich buns) to take home for later.